GluuFederation/docs-de-prod/docs/source/operation/vault.md

 ## Basic Vault Deployment

-Given that custom policy already created, as well as GCP KMS credentials and stanza, we may deploy Vault container with following command:
+Given that the custom policy is already created, as well as GCP KMS credentials and stanza, we may deploy Vault container with the following command:

     docker run \
         --cap-add=IPC_LOCK \